 Some of the Little Rock attractions include outdoorsy activities like hiking, biking, climbing, and kayaking.
 In addition you can experience museums and historical places, enjoy some great food and breweries, and do some fun shopping.

-There are so many fun things to do in Little Rock.
+There are so many fun things to do in Little Rock and North Little Rock.

 After your visit be sure and let us know which were your favorite Little Rock attractions!